Dazlarus/chatgpt-escalation-mcp/README.md

 >   "guidance": "one-sentence summary of what the agent should do next",
 >  "action_plan": ["step 1", "step 2", "step 3"],
 >  "priority": "low | medium | high",
->  "notes_for_darien": "optional message for the human"
+>  "notes_for_user": "optional message for the human"
 > }
 >
 > Important Rules: